 “More and more we are realising the importance of being wise when choosing which areas are most suitable for cacao, and putting our research resources there.”

-When I ask Jerry just how much forest To’ak and the local community hope to restore, he says “it would be amazing if we could entirely connect these reforested areas through regenerative cacao”.
+When we ask Jerry just how much forest To’ak and the local community hope to restore, he says “it would be amazing if we could entirely connect these reforested areas through regenerative cacao”.

 “But the main impediment,” Jerry admits, “is we would have to have a lot more cacao buyers to provide a market to support that.”

 If the market does prove hungry, his dream is to secure 40,000 hectares of conservation area.
-This is an admittedly large expansion on TMA's existing 1,024-hectare reserve, but in light of the team’s work repopulating a long-forgotten species, I have little doubt they’ll make it happen.
+This is an admittedly large expansion on To’ak’s existing 850-hectare reserve, but in light of the team’s work repopulating a long-forgotten species, I have little doubt they’ll make it happen.

 In the meantime, the team is focused on “protecting as much forest as we can,” Jerry says.
 In addition, of course, to delighting the taste buds of chocolate enthusiasts all over the globe, validating a better way of doing business, and most importantly, empowering and employing people from five different Ecuadorian communities.